 1 Awarding Institution Newcastle University

 2 Teaching Institution Newcastle University

 3 Final Award LLM

-4 Programme Title LLM in International Law and Global
+4 Programme Title LLM in International Business Law

-Challenges

-5 Programme Code 5820F/P
+5 Programme Code 5832F/P

 6 Programme Accreditation N/A

 7 QAA Subject Benchmark(s) N/A

 8 FHEQ Level 7

 9 Last updated July 2021

 10 Programme Aims

-- 1. To comply with prevailing University policies and QAA codes of practice; - 2.
-To meet the requirements for a programme at level 7 of the FHEQ - 3.
-To enable students to: - 1. acquire specialised legal knowledge and legal skills in the subject-matter of various legal topics of relevance to International Law - 2. have the opportunity to acquire specialised knowledge in other related areas - develop a greater understanding of the nature of law and regulation, both generally and within the specific context of the subject-matter of International Law - 4. develop their research, organisational and presentation skills, and their capacity and opportunity for independent learning - 5. develop other key skills that will equip students for future learning and employment
+- 1. To comply with prevailing University policies and QAA codes of practices.

+- 2. To meet the requirements for a programme at level 7 of the FHEQ

+- 3. To enable students to:

+- 1. acquire specialised legal knowledge and legal skills in the subject-matter of various legal topics of relevance to International Business Law

+- 2. have the opportunity to acquire specialised knowledge in other related areas

+- develop a greater understanding of the nature of law and regulation, both generally and within the specific context of the subject-matter of International Business Law

+- 4. develop their research, organisational and presentation skills, and their capacity and opportunity for independent learning

+- 5. develop other key skills that will equip students for future learning and employment

 11 Learning Outcomes

 The programme provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in the following areas.
 The programme outcomes have references to the benchmark statements for Law.

 Knowledge and Understanding

 On completing the programme students should:

-A1. have a critical understanding of key principles and doctrines in a range of legal subjects related to international law;

-A2. have a critical appreciation of the key institutions relevant to those legal subjects; A3. have a critical understanding of relevant theoretical perspectives (including those drawn from other disciplines) on the legal and policy issues raised by the subjects studied by the student; and introductory presentations in seminar groups.
+A1. have a critical appreciation of key principles and doctrines in a range of legal subjects related to International Business law; A2. have a critical appreciation of the key institutions relevant to those legal subjects; A3. have developed critical understanding of relevant theoretical perspectives (including those drawn from other disciplines) on the legal and policy issues raised by the subjects studied by the student; and A4. be acquainted with contemporary research and scholarship in these legal subjects.
+Teaching and Learning Methods Students have the opportunity to gain knowledge and understanding from a variety of teaching methods.
+First, in some subjects lecturers make presentations of selected areas of legal material.
+These presentations may take the form of traditional lectures, or of introductory presentations in seminar groups.
 Second, in all subjects, handouts are made available to students which both present basic information relevant to the legal subject and indicate further reading which students are required to undertake to advance their understanding and knowledge.
 Third, students participate in seminars in all of their chosen legal subjects.
 Students must prepare for such seminars through undertaking set reading, and by applying that reading to specific problems or issues set for discussion.
 Group discussions within seminars are then based around these set problems/issues.
-Finally, the compulsory written work set in all modules (including the compulsory dissertation) provide students with a further opportunity both to develop, and to test, their knowledge and understanding.
+Finally, the compulsory written work set in all modules (including the dissertation) provide students with a further opportunity both to develop, and to test, their knowledge and understanding.
+Assessment Strategy These are assessed by three means: